-The best thing is that they fall down from the platform is practically impossible, even if much carried away chasing a ball: at the bottom of a deep wire mesh.
+The best thing is that they fall from the platform is practically impossible, even if much carried away chasing a ball: at the bottom of a deep wire mesh.
 But the balls often fly down from the height of bird flight - only the wind whistling.

-The Burj al Arab is the fourth tallest hotel in the world at 321 m (1,053 ft) and stands out in the water on its own artificial island.
-Resembling the sail of a ship, the iconic hotel gives itself a 7-star rating, although we’re not really sure if you can go above 5 on the luxury scale.
+The Burj al Arab is the fourth tallest hotel in the world at 321 m (1,053 ft) and stands out in the water on its artificial island.
+Resembling the sail of a ship, the iconic hotel gives itself a 7-star rating, although we're not sure if you can go above five on the luxury scale.
 Designed by Tom Wright and completed in 1999, the hotel features a double membrane PTFE fiberglass covering that reduces solar heat gain, but lets in filtered light.

-On February 22, 2005, the Elite Burj al Arab hosted Andre Agassi and Roger Federer to play a match on their helipad tennis court before heading to the US$1 million Dubai Duty-Free Men’s Open, which was the first round of the two-week VIP Dubai Tennis Championships.
-The hotel’s helipad is situated 211 meters high and covers a surface area of 415 sq m.
+On February 22, 2005, the Elite Burj al Arab hosted Andre Agassi and Roger Federer to play a match on their helipad tennis court before heading to the US$1 million Dubai Duty-Free Men's Open, which was the first round of the two-week VIP Dubai Tennis Championships.
+The hotel's helipad is situated 211 meters high and covers a surface area of 415 sq m.
 A video shows the pair on their way up to the tennis court and then cautiously looking over the edges before playing around.
-Although the court was plenty big enough to play at their fullest, it must have been scary to run too fast or hit too hard for fear of getting close to the edge.
-There is a net around the pad, but still, it’s pretty far up there.
+Although the court was plenty big enough to perform at their fullest, it must have been scary to run too fast or hit too hard for fear of getting close to the edge.
+There is a net around the pad, but still, it's pretty far up there.

 About Burj Al Arab in Dubai

-Burj Al Arab’s distinctive sail shape makes it an icon of modern Dubai.
-It's duplex suite-only accommodation, host of private butlers, chauffeur-driven Rolls Royce, Mercedes and helicopter airport transfer service cause it to be constantly voted as the world’s most luxurious hotel.
+Burj Al Arab's distinctive sail shape makes it an icon of modern Dubai.
+It's duplex suite-only accommodation, host of private butlers, chauffeur-driven Rolls Royce, Mercedes and helicopter airport transfer service cause it to be voted continuously as the world's most luxurious hotel.
 With a 24k gold pad as your concierge and a range of other VIP services, a stay in Burj Al Arab is like a dream come true.

 The price of the wedding banquet at the famous helipad of the hotel starts from 200 thousand dirhams (55,000 dollars).